armandocomellas1/databases-clinic/README.md

-# Vet clinic database: add "join table" for visits
+# Vet clinic database: database performance audit

-## This is the final pull request:
+## This is pull request about dababases performance (Pair Programming)

 - where you will be ablle to find all data, inputs and queries in their directories inside the github repo.